Create a Fire Free Zone Around Your House-Firewise Landscaping

 There are several key features you need to understand when learning how to implement fire-wise landscaping for your home.

-- 1Study and learn the zone concept.There should be a 20-foot open buffer that has no flammable material, or very little flammable materials in the area surrounding your house.
+- 1There should be a 20-foot open buffer that has no flammable material, or very little flammable materials in the area surrounding your house.
 You can have alleys or walkways created there to stand in the way of the fire.
 In some cases the fire will not be able to jump those areas.
 Use the measuring tape to create that safety zone.
 The second zone is located 20 to 100 feet away from the house and it represents a moderate to high hazard area.
-The third zone is located 100 to 200 feet away from your home.Advertisement
+The third zone is located 100 to 200 feet away from your home.Study and learn the zone concept.Advertisement

-- 2Choose the right patio furniture and accessories.If you are really interested in fire-wise landscaping, pick non-flammable materials.
-Metal is a great option for a fire-wise landscaping patio.Advertisement
+- 2If you are really interested in fire-wise landscaping, pick non-flammable materials.
+Metal is a great option for a fire-wise landscaping patio.Choose the right patio furniture and accessories.Advertisement

 Categories : Home Safety